stubbornmarlin3/Portfolio/README.md

-This is my portfolio
+This is the code to my portfolio website that I will try to build.

-This is a test for changes

-This is test number 2 to see how GitHub syncing works

-So just use GitHub desktop

-This is a test from my laptop

-Testing pulling from my laptop

-Last test

-Testing

-Lets do it
+12/16/22 - I do not know much about HTML/CSS, but I will attempt to learn it myself and build a website to show off my other projects